trapexit/mergerfs/README.md

 1073741824 bytes (1.1 GB, 1.0 GiB) copied, 0.18405 s, 5.8 GB/s
 ```

 It's important to test with different `obs` (output block size) values since the relative overhead is greater with smaller values.
 As you can see above the size of a read or write can massively impact theoretical performance.
 If an application performs much worse through mergerfs it could very well be that it doesn't optimally size its read and write requests.
+In such cases contact the mergerfs author so it can be investigated.

 ### xattr